 It may look fancy, but this homemade French Pear Almond Tart with Crust recipe or Pear Frangipane Tart is way easier to make than you think.
 It’s a perfect dessert for fall, especially for Thanksgiving!

-With Thanksgiving quickly approaching, I’d love to share one amongst our favorite fall sweet recipes using seasonal fruits.
+With Thanksgiving quickly approaching, I’d love to share one of our favorite fall sweet recipes using seasonal fruits.
 And that is Pear Almond Tart or in you like, Pear Frangipane Tart.
 With home-baked, bakery level pear pie recipe sweet-tart (included in this recipe) crust, and seasonal pears on top of the creamy and delicious almond cream filling, this tart is a superb dessert to enjoy at tea time or after any meal.

 How to make Sweet Tart Crust

 For the Dough

 Take all the ingredients.
-If you can, keep all ingredients chilled within the refrigerator till ready to make this crust.
+If you can, keep all ingredients chilled in the refrigerator till ready to make this crust.

 Cut the butter into tiny cubes, and crack the whole egg into a small bowl.

 In a larger bowl, stir along with the flour, sugar, and salt.

 Add the butter to the flour mixture, using a pastry cutter or a pair of knives, cut the butter into the flour mixture till the feel resembles coarse cornmeal, with butter fragments no larger than small peas.

 Add the egg and vanilla extract and blend with a fork simply till the dough pulls together nicely.

 Form the Tart Crust Dough

-Move the dough clumps to a slightly floured surface, and shape into a ball.
+Move the dough clumps to a lightly floured surface, and shape them into a ball.
 If sticky, gently sprinkle the flour.
 Flatten the ball along with your hands to create a thick disk.
 Wrap using a plastic wrap and refrigerate for a minimum of one hour (or thirty minutes within the freezer).
 The dough should be fully chilled before getting used.
-If you don’t use the dough right away, you can store within the refrigerator for up to three days, or freeze it for up to two months.
+If you don’t use the dough right away, you can store in the refrigerator for up to three days, or freeze it for up to two months.

 Roll Out the Tart Crust Dough